Varg Vikernes: Imprisonment

 During his time in prison, Vikernes recorded two albums made up wholly of ambient and neofolk music.
 The first, Dauði Baldrs, was recorded in 1994–1995 and released in October 1997.
 The second, Hliðskjálf, was recorded in 1998 and released in April 1999.
 Vikernes was denied access to an electric guitar, bass guitar or drums, and instead used a synthesizer.
 In 2000, Vikernes decided to put Burzum on hold.
 He believed that his philosophy was constantly misinterpreted by an ignorant fan base that was too closely related to black metal and Satanism.
 Later, through his website, he indicated that he hoped to continue Burzum after his release from prison, stating: "I will publish a few books, possibly using a pseudonym in order to stay anonymous, and perhaps a Burzum album or two, but that's it".
 In the early 2000s Vikernes regularly wrote articles in the magazine of the neopagan neo-Nazi group Vigrid.

 In August 2003, Vikernes was transferred from a maximum-security prison in Bergen to the low-security prison in Tønsberg.
 On 15 October, the local paper, Tønsbergs Blad, published an article that criticised Vikernes.
 On 26 October, Vikernes went on the run after being granted a short leave.
 He stopped a car in Numedal.
 Inside it was a family of three, who said that he hijacked the car at gunpoint.
 About 19 hours later, police stopped the car in Romerike and arrested him.
 The car contained knives, a gas mask, camouflage clothing, a portable GPS navigator, maps, a compass, a laptop and a mobile phone.
-Police also found a handgun and an AG3 automatic rifle in a cabin in Rollag, where Vikernes had hidden during his escape.
+Police also found a handgun and a G3 automatic rifle in a cabin in Rollag Municipality, where Vikernes had hidden during his escape.
 They concluded that his escape "was well planned and involved assistance from several people on the outside".
 Before the escape, Vikernes gave his mother a letter.
 In it, he wrote that he had received death threats and another inmate had tried to strangle him shortly after the newspaper article was published.
 For his actions, thirteen months were added to Vikernes' sentence and he was moved to a prison in Ringerike.
 In July 2004, he was moved to a maximum-security prison in Trondheim.
 The last three years of his sentence were spent in Tromsø Prison.